promerma/zeoran/README.md

 	February 10, 2023

 ## Description
-This repository was done as part of my Master's thesis at the MS&M group.
-Its main goal is to generate multiple .cif files with zeolite structures having different aluminum substitutions.
+This repository was done as part of my Master's thesis at the MS&M group at the Eindhoven University of Technology.
+Its main goal is to generate multiple .cif files with zeolite structures having different aluminum distributions.
 The aluminum substitutions are randomly generated from 4 different probability distributions, implemented by 4 different algorithms:

   1. chains: Al atoms are introduced forming chains of consecutive Al-O-Al bonds.
 The number and lengths of the chains are given as an input.
   2. clusters: A given number of Al atoms are introduced in a small spatial region.